Orang Asli: Socio-economic situation

 The government sees the causes of poverty in the Orang Asli communities includes excessive dependence on jungle foraging, living in remote and inaccessible areas, low self-esteem and isolation from other communities, low level of education, low or no savings, lack of modern skills for employment, land encroachment and lack of land ownership, and excessive dependence on state aid.

 Customary lands and resources have been the only source of livelihood for the Orang Asli for centuries.
 Most Orang Asli still maintains a close physical, cultural, and spiritual connection with the environment in traditional areas.
 Relocation to other areas as part of development programmes deprives them of this connection and forces them to adapt to new living conditions.
 The appropriation of traditional Orang Asli lands by the state and private individuals and companies, deforestation, the creation of rubber and oil palm plantations, and the development of tourism are destroying the foundations of the traditional indigenous economy.
 This forces many of these people to move to a sedentary lifestyle in villages or urban areas.
 The loss of customary lands becomes a trap for them, leading them into poverty.

 During the years of independence in Malaysia, there has been a marked improvement in the provision of medical care for the Orang Asli and the availability of treatment and prevention facilities for them.
 However, there are still many problems.
 Health standards among Orang Asli communities remain low compared to other communities.
 More than others, they are exposed to various infectious diseases, such as tuberculosis, malaria, typhoid fever and more.
 The problem of malnutrition is also urgent among Orang Asli, particularly among children.
 Access to information on the health status of residents of remote settlements and the availability of medical facilities there is generally limited.

 Due to the lack of proper education, Orang Asli cannot be competitive in society at large leading them into dependence upon JAKOA.

 Under the 1954 Aboriginal Peoples Act, the Malaysian government can "degazette" the land of the Orang Asli at any time, which has no obligation to give fair compensation.
 In 2013 the Malaysian state attempted to weaken this legislation, which would have cost the Orang Asli 645,000 hectares of their ancestral land.
-The Orang Asli are frequently targeted by the Malaysian state for conversion to Islam and assimilation by the bhumiputra.
-In the state of Kelantan, Malay Muslim men were paid 10,000 ringgit, or about 2,200 USD in 2022, to marry an Orang Asli woman.
+The Orang Asli are frequently targeted by the Malaysian state for conversion to Islam and assimilation by the bumiputra.
+In the state of Kelantan, Malay Muslim men were paid 10,000 ringgit, or about US$2,200 in 2022, to marry an Orang Asli woman.